infinum/rails-handbook/Databases/SQL/Tips & Tricks.md

 ## N-queries

-You should avoid multiple DB queries from the application if you can fetch needed data in a single query.
+You should avoid making (generating) multiple DB queries from the application if you can fetch the needed data in a single query.
 Always check what queries are executed in your (Rails) log.

 Also, when you work on a complex SQL calculation, avoid pulling intermediate results to your application, which will be used for the next step in your query.
 It can be a very resource-intensive operation.